kennethlynne/generator-angular-xl/README.md

 "scripts/**/*.js"
 ```
 Files will be matched only once, so in the aforementioned example the routes config will be loaded before everything else is included.

+Add a reference in resource to the **unminified** version of the library you want to use, as it will automatically use the library suffixed with `.min` during build time.

 ## manifest.appcache
 When you build your application, the will automatically be created a cache manifest file in the dist folder.